 Is there anything wrong with spontaneity in worship?
 Absolutely not.
 Can the Holy Spirit use our artistic ability for the glory of God?
 Yes, He can, and He does.
 Is music an important tool in the communication of God’s Word?
 Yes, and Spirit-filled believers will be characterized by song (Ephesians 5:18–19).

 However, prophetic worship goes beyond simply praising God with its claim that God is still giving “new” revelation to His people today.
 In prophetic worship, glossolalia, a “small inner voice,” and whatever lyrics being sung at the moment are all equated with the Holy Scriptures.
 And therein lies the danger.
 To place anything on par with Scripture is to diminish God’s Word and open the door to deception.
 For anyone to claim the role of prophet or apostle, on par with Elijah or Paul, is to invite God’s resistance of the proud (James 4:6) and bring confusion to the church.
 Prophetic worship may offer opportunities for musical creativity, but it is not “inspired” in the sense that the Bible is, and it does not provide any new revelation from God.

-The Truth War: Fighting for Certainty in an Age of Deception by John MacArthur and Logos Bible Software.
+Recommended Resources: The Truth War: Fighting for Certainty in an Age of Deception by John MacArthur and Logos Bible Software.